-Overly protective partner who emphasises fear of harm or encourages the perception of injury as a catastrophe (usually well-intentioned).
+Overly protective partner/significant other (usually well-intentioned) who emphasises fear of harm or encourages the perception of injury as a catastrophe.

-Overly solicitous behaviour from partner (may inadvertently reinforce disability by taking over tasks and doing too much for the injured worker).
+Overly solicitous behaviour from partner/significant other (they may inadvertently reinforce disability by taking over tasks and doing too much for the worker).

 Partner overly involved in claim and injury management.
-For example, calling insurer and treatment providers (this needs to be assessed in light of cultural, ethnic, religious or linguistic background).
+This may include calling the insurer and treatment providers.
+Note: This should be assessed in light of cultural, ethnic, religious or linguistic background.

-Hostile or socially punitive responses from partner.
-For example, ignoring, belittling or expressing anger.
+Hostile or socially punitive responses from partner/significant others, for example, ignoring, belittling or expressing anger.